opensanctions/opensanctions/zavod/docs/tutorial.md

 ## Data source metadata

-This is a brief instruction.
-See the full [metadata documentation](metadata.md).

 Before programming a crawler script, you need to create a YAML file with some basic metadata to describe the new dataset.
 That information includes the dataset name (which is normally derived from the YAML file name), information about the source publisher and the source data URL.

 The metadata file must also include a reference to the entry point, the Python code that should be executed in order to crawl the source.